zenjichen/bbm/README.md

-# BBM Music - Premium Telegram Streamer
+# BBM Music Music Box
 A personal music streaming application that plays audio directly from a Telegram channel.

 ## Features